AnonGuy/python-challenges/README.md

 * All challenges will be tested for [PEP8 compliance](https://www.python.org/dev/peps/pep-0008/).
     * We use the excellent [Flake8 tool](http://flake8.pycqa.org/en/latest/) for this.
     * Failing this test will not fail your challenge entirely, but you will lose points.
+    * Our line limit is set to 120 characters (instead of 80) for the sake of sanity.

 Libraries
 ---------